JeffersonLab/clas12-mcgen/README.md

 - If shared libraries are needed, the build system should put them inside a top level "lib" directory
 - Required environment variables should be described in the repository's README.md
 - The generator output file name must be the same name as the exectuable + ".dat".
 For example, the output of clasdis must be clasdis.dat
-- To specify the number of events, the option "--trig" must be used
+- To specify the number of events, the option "--trig #" must be honored
 - The argument --docker is added on the OSG to all executable.
 This option must be ignored or it can be used by the executable to set conditions to run on the OSG container
 - The argument --seed \<integer value\> is added on the OSG to all executable.
 This option must be ignored or it can be used by the executable to set the generator random seed using \<integer value\>
 - If --seed is ignored, the generator is responsible for choosing unique random seeds (without preserving state between jobs), which could be done from a millisecond or better precision system clock